-Amendments or administrative modifications may be made to the UPWP, when necessary, throughout the year.
+Amendments and administrative modifications may be made to the UPWP, when necessary, throughout the year.
 If an amendment is under consideration, Advisory Council member entities and other interested parties, including any affected communities, are notified.
-Legal notice is placed in the region's major daily newspaper and posted on the MPO's website at least 30 days in advance of MPO action.
-Members of the public may attend and present comments at the UPWP Committee and at MPO meetings at which amendments are discussed.
-Administrative modifications may be made by the MPO, and, although no public review period is required, one may be provided at the MPO's discretion.
+A legal notice is placed in the region's major daily newspaper and posted on the MPO's website at least 30 days in advance of MPO action.
+Members of the public may attend and present comments at UPWP Committee meetings and MPO meetings at which amendments are discussed.
+Administrative modifications may be made by the MPO without legal notices or a public review period, although these may be provided at the MPO's discretion.